Barlow Bend in Clarke County, Alabama — The American South (East South Central)

 Erected by Clarke County Historical Society.

 Location.
 31° 27.381′ N, 87° 38.189′ W. Marker is in Barlow Bend, Alabama, in Clarke County.
-Marker is on Barlow Bend Road 0.2 miles north of Madison Road (Route 33), on the left when traveling north.
+Marker is on Barlow Bend Road, 0.2 miles north of Madison Road (Route 33), on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: Barlow Bend Road, Gainestown AL 36540, United States of America.
+Touch for directions.

 Regarding French's Chapel.
 Until the Civil War, the settlement near the church was also known as French's Chapel.

 Credits.
 This page was last revised on February 26, 2017.
-This page originally submitted on February 26, 2017, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 244 times since then and 63 times this year.
+It was originally submitted on February 26, 2017, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 593 times since then and 88 times this year.
 Photos: 1, 2, 3, 4. submitted on February 26, 2017, by Mark Hilton of Montgomery, Alabama.